Am I able to get a more exact quote if I prepare a detailed list of furniture?

 What is your cancellation policy?

 We’re pretty reasonable and understand that things happen, especially when it comes to getting possession of a newly built or renovated home.
-We do appreciate as much notice as possible, and not the night before or morning of the move.
+We do appreciate you letting us know of any changes with as much notice as possible, (and not the night before or morning of the move).
 To change a date, you will not lose your deposit.
-It will move with you on our calendar, and we will do the best we can to accommodate your new date request.
-With that said, to cancel your move completely we require at least 48 hours notice for a full refund of your deposit.
-Less than that, the deposit for booking our services, is non-refundable.
+It will move with you on our calendar, and we will do the very best we can to accommodate your new date request.
+With that said, to cancel your move completely we require at least 5 days advance notice for a refund of your deposit.
+Less than that, the deposit for booking our services is non-refundable.
 Please be mindful that last minute cancellations make it very difficult to find another person to take that spot, which results in lost revenue.
 Moving companies often have to earn a large percentage of their annual revenues in small periods of time due to the nature of the moving business, so booking and then cancelling last minute can be quite harmful to the business, not to mention the movers who count on that work each day.

 Why is the truck included if I’m only moving items on location?